CRBS/Panfish/design/TechnicalSpec.md

 -------------------------------

-This is the initial phase of the job and **Panfish**'s job is to look for a list of files within a given **QUEUE/submitted** directory that share the same **JOB_ID**.
+This is the initial phase of the job and **Panfish**'s job is to look for a list of files within a given **CLUSTER/submitted** directory that share the same **JOB_ID**.
 These files are sorted by **SGE_TASK_ID** in ascending order.
-   These files are then put into batches based on number of cores each node has on the cluster corresponding to the **QUEUE** for the job.
+   These files are then put into batches based on number of cores each node has on the cluster corresponding to the **CLUSTER** for the job.
 Any extra job files are left unless the files are over X seconds old in which case they get their own batch.